eidoom/eidoom.github.io/academicons/docs/index.md

 Academicons is a specialist icon font for academics.
 It contains icons for websites and organisations related to academia that are often missing from mainstream font packages.
 It can be used by itself, but its primary purpose is to be used as a supplementary package alongside a larger icon set.

+**All product names, logos, and brandsare are the property of their respective owners.
+Use of these names, logos, and brands does not imply endorsement.**

 # How do I use it?

 ## Alongside Font Awesome

-Academicons was originally built as a supplement to [Font Awesome](https://fortawesome.github.io/Font-Awesome), so the two fonts intentionally share the same metrics.
+Academicons was originally built as a supplement to [Font Awesome 5](https://github.com/FortAwesome/Font-Awesome), so the two fonts intentionally share the same metrics.
+You can [style](/academicons/usage) the icons using Font Awesome CSS controls.

 There are two ways to install Academicons on your site.
 The most reliable way is to place the `fonts` and `css` folders on your server and link to the `academicons.css` stylesheet by adding the following to the page header: